khalander/Laravle_Artisan_Command_IMAP/readme.md

 </b>
 php artisan make:console getUserEmailList --command=read:email<br />
 This creates a command skeleton in app/Console/Commands/getUserEmailList.php<br />
-You can copy paste the code which in this file into your own file<br />
+You can copy paste the code which is in this file into your own file<br />
 </p>
 <p>
 <b>Execute the file</b><br />